Home server on your Raspberry Pi 5 with Ubuntu Server

 Download and install Raspberry Pi Imager for your desired operating system.
 To be clear, this means the OS you are running on your PC, from which you will write the Pi’s microSD card.
 Download from: https://www.raspberrypi.com/software/ .

-Ideally, remove any other external storage device than the microSD card (or card adapter, depending on what you are using).
+Ideally, remove an external storage device other than the microSD card (or card adapter, depending on what you are using).
 This is just to avoid any confusion and format the wrong drive.

 That’s it, your Ubuntu Server is now installed.
 Now insert your microSD card into the Pi and start it up.
 If you wish, you can connect a screen to the HDMI port and a keyboard to the USB port, but if you give it a few minutes after it starts, you should be able to ssh into it.
 However, do make sure you give the Pi enough time on the first boot (5-10 min), since it needs to do a bunch of things and Ubuntu Server is not very visual about the state.
 When it’s ready you can use the username and password you provided to ssh into it: